 We then staple down #15 Asphalt Saturated Felt Paper – holding it in place.
 We overlap 50mm on the horizontal joins and 100mm on the vertical joins.
 Between 8.5 degrees and 18.5 degrees pitch we either use a double layer of felt paper or Armourguard rubberized adhesive membrane to cover the plywood.

 On low pitches (between 8.5° – 15 degrees) we generally use an adhesive rubberized membrane material.
 This is because the water doesn’t flow down the slope as easily – wind-driven rain can flow up the slope and under the shingles.

-Asphalt saturated felt underlay is a 920mm wide felt paper coated in asphalt saturant.
-Underlay paper is used for the following reasons.
+Asphalt saturated felt underlay is a 920mm wide felt paper with a coating of asphalt saturant.

 - Protecting the asphalt roofing shingles from any resins that are released from the Ply

 - Underlay provides secondary protection from wind-driven rain.